-&lt;sup>64 Section 25, GoWA 2006
+&lt;sup>67 Section 25, GoWA 2006

-- 238. New section 25(1A) provides that any additional Deputy Presiding Officer may be elected at any time during a Senedd.
-Unlike the Llywydd and Deputy Presiding Officer elected under section 25(1)(b), they do not need to be elected at the Senedd's first meeting after a general election.
-This is to provide the Senedd with flexibility in determining the circumstances in which the election of an additional Deputy Presiding Officer, under section 25(1A), would be appropriate. - Orders may provide for any additional Deputy Presiding Officer, elected under section 25(1A), to hold office for a shorter period of time than the remainder of the duration of the Senedd term in which they were elected.
-This is to provide the Senedd with flexibility in determining the duration of such appointments and is in contrast with the Deputy Presiding Officer elected under section 25(1)(b). - 240.
-Section 23 of GoWA 2006 provides that prior to taking the oath or affirmation of allegiance, Members of the Senedd must not do anything as a Member of the Senedd, other than: - to take part in proceedings of the Senedd at which Members of the Senedd take the oath or make the affirmation, or - to take part in any earlier proceedings for the election of the Presiding Officer or Deputy Presiding Officer. - 241.
-The legislation provides that this exception for electing a Deputy Presiding Officer does not encompass the election of an additional Deputy Presiding Officer elected under section 25(1A).
+- 244. The legislation also provides that the Standing Orders may provide for any additional Deputy Presiding Officer, elected under section 25(1A), to hold office for a shorter period of time than the remainder of the duration of the Senedd term in which they were elected.
+This is to provide the Senedd with flexibility in determining the duration of such appointments and is in contrast with the Deputy Presiding Officer elected under section 25(1)(b). - 245.
+Section 23 of GoWA 2006 provides that prior to taking the oath or affirmation of allegiance, Members of the Senedd must not do anything as a Member of the Senedd, other than:

+to take part in proceedings of the Senedd at which Members of the Senedd take the oath or make the affirmation, or to take part in any earlier proceedings for the election of the Presiding Officer or Deputy Presiding Officer.